NoMeansNowastaken/KarutaSniper/README.md

 - just making sure there arent any bugs

 ### v2.0

 - well i merged the wrong way so update ig

+### b2.1

+- aniblacklist also now works with character hits and vice versa
+- blacklist now follows accuracy setting as well
+- autofarm (thanks vu)
+- install.bat also now checks for admin privileges as its needed
+- fixed errors that came with rewriting stuff
+- small improvements to ui

 ## TODO